Sunflower (1970 film): Release

-The film was released on Saint Joseph's Day, 19 March 1970, in 5 key cities in Italy.
+Sunflower was released on Saint Joseph's Day, 19 March 1970, in 5 key cities in Italy.
 It expanded to an additional 13 cities at Easter.
 It was the first Italian film to be dubbed and screened at Radio City Music Hall in New York City.

 Reception

-In its first 2½ months on release in Italy, it earned theatrical rentals of $1 million.
+In its first three months on release in Italy, the film earned theatrical rentals of $1 million.
+Despite reaching number one in the United States in its seventh week of release, the film performed disappointingly in the United States earning rentals of $1,038,000.